patriciogonzalezvivo/eyeo16/README.md

 <iframe class='fit' width='100%' height='100%' style='min-height: 800px;' data-src='edit.html?log=160519125734&menu=false&multipleBuffers=false&theme=tomorrow-night-eighties&canvas_size=halfscreen&canvas_snapable=true'></iframe>

 Note:

-- RaspberryPi are slow and underpowered.
-- Shaders have a minimal API which mostly consist on mathematical operations
-- There are no
-- There is no other output than images.

-They are like HAIKUS... all you have to do is make images in a simple and efficient way.
+HAIKUS... all you have to do is describe in few sentences an image.

 --